smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Restart-WebAppPool 'DefaultAppPool'
 {% endhighlight %}

-These commands are extremely powerful and I recommend you review what is available from the ``WebAdministartion`` module.
+These commands are extremely powerful.
+I recommend you review what is available from the ``WebAdministartion`` module:

+{% highlight powershell %}
+Get-Command -Module WebAdministration
+{% endhighlight %}

 Another powerful tool for administering IIS is ``appcmd``.
 I have to admit I don't often use it because I find it is pretty complicated.
 Where I do prefer ``appcmd`` is when reviewing/modifying settings of a website/application pool.
 Using the tool can take a bit getting of learning.
-You might want to read the [introduction][intro] for ``appcmd`` to see exactly what I mean.
+Read the [appcmd introduction][intro] to see exactly what I mean.

 I find it really helps me understand the tool by thinking of the underlying configuration files.
 The primary files are the ``applicationHost.config`` for